A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 2 dice whith rhyming pitures of a fox and some socks on top

-5 fun Phonics Phase 1 games that helped the children to rhyme and thrive!
+5 fun phonics games phase 1 that helped the children rhyme and thrive!

-All of the new Phonics Phase 1 games were taken from the Super Sounds book, being played in a small group.
-This first example is a simple rhyming pairs activity using the everyday objects we’d collected.
+All of the new phonics games phase 1 were taken from the Super Sounds book, This first example is a simple rhyming pairs activity using the everyday objects we’d collected.

 What Sarah used :